Understand The 7 Layers

 9) Water resistance: acts as a water resistant barrier so essential nutrients aren't washed out of the body.

 Two basic problems can result from improper care of this protective barrier.
-From these, a multiplicity of more specific problems can result - that is, if they are not brought on by systemic (internal system) causes.

-If not washed away with the right body wash, the slurry of sweat and sebaceous secretions mixed with dirt and dead cells is decomposed by bacterial flora, producing a foul smell.
+If not washed away with the right body wash, the skin can emit a foul smell.

 2) Excess Oil: negative aspects of this is that oily complexions are especially susceptible to clogged pores, blackheads, acne and buildup of dead cells on the surface.
 This can lead to a sallow and rough texture and tends to produce large, clearly visible pores.